The consumer secrets that drive B2B marketing

 5. Fewer, Larger Buyers: B2B target prospects can be narrowed down by industry, company size, geographic area, etc.

-More often then not, you’ll discover that part of the decision was influenced by alternative reasons, such as how your company made them feel, a personalized approach, or even a unique customer support experience early on.
+More often than not, you’ll discover that part of the decision was influenced by alternative reasons, such as how your company made them feel, a personalized approach, or even a unique customer support experience early on.

-The 4 Types of B2B Customers You Need to Know
+The 4 types of B2B customers you need to know

 Any of these reasons may account for the majority of a purchasing decision.
 Still, there is often an added emotional driver – even if it’s minimal, that can make an impact, especially when considering the last two types on the list.

-What Types of B2B Consumers Exist?
+What types of B2B consumers exist?

 1. Price-Oriented Customers: Price.
 Is.
 Everything.